 12. Do the oxygen and water sensors need to be serviced?

-The water sensor should be cleaned according to the system message (every 2000 hours) and replaced with 85% phosphoric acid.
+The water sensor should be cleaned according to the system message (every 2000 hours) and re-passivated with 85% phosphoric acid.
 Then reset the hour counter to 'zero' (see description in the user manual).
-The water sensor should also be calibrated regularly in production systems.
+The water analyzer should also be calibrated regularly in production systems.

-A standard calibration takes approx. 2 weeks.
-Should you not be able to bridge this period without a sensor, we will be happy to offer you replacement and/or rental devices.
+A standard calibration takes about 2 weeks.
+If you are not able to bridge this period without an analyzer,we are happy to offer you exchange and/or rental devices.
 You will find information on this in the spare parts catalogue under analyzer.

 13. Does the system require cooling water?